 At this point, an email notifies the future partner, the customer, and the current partner about the accepted transfer request.

-After the transfer is complete, the subscriptions and reservations included in the request will appear in the Azure plan of the future partner.
-They will no longer be listed with the current partner.
+After the transfer is complete, the Azure subscriptions, reservations, and/or savings plans included in the request will appear in the Azure plan of the future partner.
+They'll no longer be listed with the current partner.

 Indirect providers should inform their indirect resellers that the transfer request has been accepted.

-Managing your transferred customer Azure subscriptions and/or reservations (Azure plan)
+Managing your transferred customer Azure subscriptions, reservations, and/or savings plans (Azure plan)

 Access to existing users, groups, or service principals that were assigned via Azure RBAC isn't affected during the transition.
 Azure RBAC helps your customer manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.

 As a new partner, you won't have any RBAC access to your customer's resources after the transfer.
 Your customer's previous partner retains RBAC access.
-Work with your customer to understand who has insight into the subscriptions and/or Reservations and how to make any needed changes.
+Work with your customer to understand who has insight into the Azure subscriptions, reservations, and/or savings plans and how to make any needed changes.

-Your customer will need to remove Azure RBAC access for the previous partner and add access for you.
+Your customer needs to remove Azure RBAC access for the previous partner and add access for you.
 For more information about providing access, see What is Azure role-based access control (Azure RBAC)?.
 For more information about removing access, see Remove a role assignment.

 Also, you don't automatically get Admin on Behalf Of (AOBO) access to your subscriptions and/or reservations.
 AOBO is necessary so that you can manage your customer's Azure subscriptions and/or reservations.
 For more information about Azure privileges, see Obtain permissions to manage a customer's service or subscription.